Fish belongs on the list of the healthiest foods on the planet. The fish is abundant in crucial nutrients, like vitamin D and protein.

-Meaning that for those with the condition foods which are free of sugar are good for them, including the fish.
-The fish does not have carbs, so it does not increase the blood sugar levels.
+Meaning that for those with the condition foods which are free of sugar are good for them, including fish.
+The fish does not have carbs, so it does not increase blood sugar levels.

 The word fatty often in this context is misleading.
 Certain fatty acids like omega-3 are good to fight high blood pressure, heart disease, and cholesterol.

 Therefore, the fish is perfect for people who try to manage their condition and for people that hope to prevent it.
 According to studies individuals who eat less seafood might have a bigger chance of obtaining type 2.

 However, this should not surprise us because the increased rates of the condition are linked to the increased rates of larger sizes, and we are all aware that the fish a lean food.

 People cannot go wrong when it comes to seafood, whether they live with the condition or they try to avoid it.
 Even if they are not trying to avoid it, they need to make sure to include different kinds of fish in their usual diet.

 Invest in quality products from credible producers.
 Remember when it comes to health, we need to have the best things possible.